datarootsio/tf-profile/docs/table.md

 - Tainted: 4
 - Multiple (for aggregated resources): 5

-When sorting on resource operations (`operation`), these are mapped onto integers:
+When sorting on resource operations (`operation`), these are mapped onto integers as well:

 - None: 0
 - Create: 1